dunhamc13/encrypt/README.md

 ### Configurations
 Command Line Arguments:`

-password : user created keep it to decrypt file
+password : user created keep it to decrypt file must be 24 characters

 key size(128,192,256) : program supports AES128 AES256 and 3DES192, input just the keysize in bits